Luigi Bruins

-Luigi Bruins (born 9 March 1987) is a Dutch professional footballer who plays as an attacking midfielder for VV Smitshoek.
+Luigi Bruins (born 9 March 1987) is a football manager and a retired Dutch professional footballer.
+Bruins played in the position of attacking midfielder.

 After being declined by Feyenoord at the age of six, the Rotterdam-born went through the complete Excelsior youth academy.
 Bruins made his first team debut in the season 2004–05 and managed to win the Eerste Divisie title in the subsequent season.
 After a successful Eredivisie debut, Bruins signed a four-year deal with the club that first declined him, Feyenoord.

 Bruins was part of the Netherlands U21 squad winning the UEFA European Under-21 Football Championship in 2007.

-Early life

-Bruins was born in Rotterdam, South Holland, the Netherlands.